odoo/odoo/doc/api_integration.rst

 Report printing
 ---------------

-Available reports can be listed by searching the ``ir.actions.report.xml`` model, fields of interest being
+Available reports can be listed by searching the ``ir.actions.report`` model, fields of interest being

 ``model``